 Why do I need a security token as well as a user ID and password?

-A security tokens provides an additional level of security which is an important safeguard for payments and certain administrative functions.
-The tokens ensure that only people that have these tokens can gain access to the CommBiz functions within your service.
+A security token gives you an additional level of security and makes sure that only people that have one can access the secured CommBiz functions within your service.

 Who needs to have a token?

 Each person that is registered as an authoriser, administrator or authorised user.

 Can the tokens be shared with different people?